Walmart Black Friday deals are here—shop major savings on Keurig, TVs, vacuums and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us and our publishing partners a commission.

-Black Friday 2022 is coming this week on Friday, November 25, but some of the biggest deals of the year are already on display.
+Black Friday 2022 is coming this week on Friday, November 25.
+Some of the biggest deals of the year are already on display during Walmart's Deals for Days Black Friday early access event.
 If you're looking to get a lot of things checked-off your holiday shopping list, Walmart has everything you could need.
-From robot vacuums to 4K TVs and everything in between, these Walmart Black Friday deals get you a wide variety of home essentials at wallet-friendly prices.
+From robot vacuums to this PlayStation 5 and everything in between, these Walmart Black Friday deals get you a wide variety of home essentials at wallet-friendly prices.

+Updated 11:36 am EST: With Black Friday, Cyber Monday and the holiday season upon us, we are tracking all of our favorite products at Walmart to see which ones go on sale.
+We're updating this post live throughout the week and will note any major changes to prices, availability or picks as they come up. -Lily Hartman, Reviewed

 Shop the Walmart Black Friday sale